 Understanding the Executive Mindset on AI Investment

 C-suite executives view AI through three primary lenses: competitive advantage, operational efficiency, and risk mitigation.
-According to McKinsey's 2025 State of AI report, 67% of executives now consider AI literacy among employees a "top three" strategic priority, up from 23% in 2022.
+The urgency around AI literacy has intensified dramatically over the past two years, driven by the rapid adoption of generative AI tools across industries.
+Most executives now consider AI understanding among employees a strategic priority, even if they're uncertain how to develop it.

 Your executives aren't questioning whether AI matters—they're questioning whether a keynote speaker is the right vehicle for advancing their AI initiatives.
 They want proof that a 45-minute presentation will generate measurable impact beyond inspiration.